cycle/docs/docs/en/annotated/relations.md

 indexCreate | bool   | Create index on outerKey.
 Defaults to `true`

 ## HasMany
 The HasMany relation provides the ability to link multiple child objects to one entity (parent).

-The related entities will be stored in a ` Doctrine\Common\Collections\Collection` object (ArrayCollection).
-You must initiate an empty collection in your class constructor in order to properly work with newly created entities.
+> Read more about configuration collection [here](/docs/en/advanced/collections.md).

 ```php
 use Doctrine\Common\Collections\ArrayCollection;